waseemwanologicalsolutions/SDKDocumentation/README.md

 ### Events Tracking

-IntemptSDK track different type events, some of these are default and some are custom, default events are automatically started tracking when SDK is initialize and for custom events developer have to write code whereever required.
+IntemptSDK track different type events, some of these are default and some are custom, default events are automatically started tracking when SDK is initialized and for custom events developer have to write code whereever required.
 Below types events are in IntemptSDK
 - Application Launch Tracking (Default, automatically tracked)
 - Screen Tracking (Default, automatically tracked)
 - Interaction Tracking (Default, automatically tracked)
 - Consent (Default, automatically tracked)
 - Location (Depending on application, if user of the app has allowed location permission then country, city level location is tracked)
 - Identity (Manual, Developer have to implement it)
+- Custom (Developer have to create schema and implement in app)

 #### Get VisitorId From Framework